 Section 4.03.
 Election.
-The Members of the Corporation shall elect the Board of Directors by an annual written ballot at a time at least two months prior to the annual meeting.
+The Members of the Corporation shall elect the Board of Directors by an annual written and/or electronic balloting process concluding at a time at least two months prior to the annual meeting.
 The members of the Board of Directors shall be divided into three classes as nearly equal in number as possible who will serve staggered terms of three (3) years coinciding with the annual meeting.
 Directors shall be chosen for a term of three (3) years, to begin on the last day of the annual meeting, to succeed those whose terms expires.